k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/07a_param_implementation_regular_mode.md

 ### AI-based Generation

-The AI-based generated entities are not 'synced' from a data source.
-The AI process generates entities, and TDM imports the generated entities to Fabric.
-A post TDM process updates the parameter tables for the imported entities to enable a selection of these entities based on parameters.
+The AI-based generated entities are not synchronized from a data source.
+Instead, the AI process generates entities, which TDM then imports into Fabric.
+Afterwards, a post-TDM process updates the parameter tables for these imported entities, enabling their selection based on parameters.

 Click [here](/articles/TDM/tdm_gui/14e_task_source_ai_based_generation.md) for more information about the AI-based generation.